Jigsaw puzzle accessories: Portfolio case

 This invention is generally considered to be a safer way of keeping pieces in place but involves more material and assembly labour than a Jigroll, and is consequently more expensive.

 Portfolio case with separate construction tray

 The outer carrying case holds a separate "Construction Tray" on which the jigsaw is made and "Sort Trays" on which the unassembled pieces are kept.
 The sort trays come complete with tightly fitting lids.
 To pack away the jigsaw the sort trays (with their lids in place) are fitted inside the construction tray and the whole is then zipped up inside the carrying case.

 The separate construction tray is very light and can easily be moved around and an additional benefit is the raised edge around the outside of the tray that ensures pieces do not drop off and get lost.
-On the downside, the extra component parts add to the retail price.
+However, the extra component parts add to the retail price.

 Nesting boxes for unassembled pieces

 The loose pieces of a jigsaw take up approximately twice the space of a completed puzzle and these nesting boxes aim to solve the problem of how best to store 1,000 loose pieces in a small area.
 The boxes can be used for sorting different shapes or colours of piece.
 Each box has a removable insert so that sections of the puzzle can be constructed in the box and then easily moved to the developing jigsaw.